Boeing 787: It's Complicated

 Boeing says that the units in the accounting block are units of which it can credibly estimate costs and revenues, but should not be considered an indication for a break-even point.
 Analysts, however, tend to use this accounting quantity as a sort of break-even aim.
 The reason is that it is likely Boeing needs to take a charge if it has not zeroed out the deferred costs by the 1,400th delivery (the number of units in the accounting quantity).

 Simultaneously, one should be aware of the fact that if Boeing zeroes out its deferred balance by the 1,400th delivery, it will actually have made the profits that it estimated for the accounting block and that the profits it has been reporting for the program were valid after all.
-So, in that sense, the 1,300-unit accounting block is far from a break-even point.
+So, in that sense, the 1,400-unit accounting block is far from a break-even point.

 The assumption for costs and revenues means that Boeing assumes an average profit figure for each of the aircraft it currently delivers.
 If the actual profit figure is lower than the assumed profit, the deferred balance rises.
 If the profit is higher than the assumed profit, the deferred balance declines.
 So, the deferred balance tells you how profitable or unprofitable the program has been to date versus the assumed program profits.